 ..............And while the riders were sussing out how to hit the ball (props to them for trying), we kept the drinks coming.
 As I said before, this day was a cultural exchange.
 The Brits had been drinking since 11:00 when they arrived.
 We were only doing our best to keep up.

-Some of the players had imported their steeds from Argentina, also a place where much polo is played.
 We too brought imports.
 The lovely North Carolina native and her Maryland(ish?) flatmate had their solo cups shipped in just for the occasion.

 Rachel was the only member of the group with a genuine posh accent.
 We tried to emulate her while she did her best to pick on us.